project-akri/akri/docs/udev-configuration.md

-# Using the udev Discovery Protocol in a Configuration
+# Using the Udev Discovery Protocol in a Configuration
 ## Background
 Udev is the device manager for Linux.
 It manages device nodes in the `/dev` directory, such as microphones, security chips, usb cameras, and so on.
 Udev can be used to find devices that are attached to or embedded in nodes.